vault27/Foundation/dc.md

 - BGP UNNUMBERED - RFC5549
 - L3 every where, L3 goes down from distribution level to access level
 - Fabric = Overlay, L3 Routed Access - is not a fabric, generally speaking
+- A typical solution uses two layers—spine and leaf—to form what is known as a three-stage IP fabric, where each leaf device is connected to each spine device
+- Five-stage IP fabric: a fabric layer (or “super spine”) to provide inter-pod, or inter-data center, connectivity
+- Every leaf should be connected with all Spines in POD
+- A key benefit of an IP-based fabric is natural resiliency.
+High availability mechanisms such as MC-LAG or Juniper’s Virtual Chassis technology are not required, as the IP fabric uses multiple links at each layer and device.
+Resiliency and redundancy are provided by the physical network infrastructure itself.
+Plus all links are loaded.
+No STP, no HSRP, no stacking, no MLAGs
+- Mostly EBGP is used, own AS for every Spine and Leaf.
+Plus MP-BGP is included + VRF route leaking
+- Maybe used any routing technologie: - IPv4+OSPF, IPv6+ISIS+BGP+L3VPN, L2+TRILL, L2+STP
+- BorderLeaf - Servers are not connected to it, only external routers - Internet, Campus...
+- LAGs are not used between leaf and spine.
+If spine goes down it will result loosing very fast channel.
+Another Spine is added instead.
+Or links speed are increased
+- Clusters are not used because they are not reliable, especially on spines.
+On leaf sometimes....
+- For truly cloud-native workloads that have no dependency on Ethernet broadcast, multicast, segmentation, multitenancy, or workload mobility, the best solution is typically a simple IP fabric network
+- Oversubscription - ratio of total host ports capacity to total net ports capacity.
+For example: 480 Gbs to hosts and 160 Gbs to net, oversubscription - 3:1.
+1:1 - non blocking network

 **Fabric types**